gmhafiz/go8/README.md

 This means after api container is run, our e2e test is not calling `http://localhost:3080`, but instead, it calls the address with `http://server:3090` where `server` is the api address as defined in the docker-compose.yml file and the port number as defined in `e2e/.env` file.

 Our end-to-end program also needs to wait until the api server is ready before doing any HTTP calls to it.
-For that reason, we try calling `/api/health/readiness` endpoint.
+For that reason, we try to call the `/api/health/readiness` endpoint.
 If the api is not ready, we retry using exponential backoff.

 ### Run